Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ##### PowerBI Handler

-Similar to the SignalR handler above, the PowerBI event grid handler follows the same convention:
+Similar to the [SignalR](#signalr-handler) handler above, the PowerBI Event Grid handler uses the special binding rigger `EventGridEvent` to process the event:

 ```csharp
 [FunctionName("EVGH_TripExternalizations2PowerBI")]